Are you aware of the effects toxic chemical imbalance may have on your behavior daily?

 Sodium is directly related to your Aldosterone hormone coming from the adrenals.
 A low Sodium level is indicative of low Aldosterone levels, a state linked with fatigue, depression and a Sodium to Potassium inversion.
 An elevated Sodium level indicates excessive adrenal activity is associated with emotional volatility.

-Sodium to Potassium ratio is your life energy indicator among other things.
-A potassium deficiency (too high or too low of a level)in relation to Sodium is associated with starting but not finishing projects while an adequate level is associated with those who finish what they begin.
+Sodium to Potassium ratio or Na/K is your life energy indicator among other things.
+A potassium deficiency (too high or too low of a level) in relation to Sodium is associated with starting but not finishing projects.
+An adequate level has been linked with those who finish what they begin.

-As you can see, the levels as well as many ratios on a Hair Mineral Analysis Test can show you so many answers to physical and emotional associations.
-If you are either end of the levels, you may feel ill or just not yourself.
+The levels as well as many ratios on a Hair Mineral Analysis Test can show you many answers to physical and emotional associations.
+If you are at either end of the levels, you may feel ill or just not yourself.
 This is where we can reverse engineer your symptoms with returning the balance of minerals and detoxification of disrupting heavy metals.

 If you would like to dig deeper into balancing your biochemistry minerals, detoxify harmful heavy metals, and build your immune system,